okular-d/hello-world/README.md

 ## About

-Here more info about the project.
+Add here more info about the project.